-If you have moved more than 30 days before the election, you will need to update your registration with your new address no later than 25 days prior to the election (for the 2016 Election, the last day to register or update your registration is Friday, October 14.)
+If you have moved more than 30 days before the election, you will need to update your registration with your new address no later than 25 days prior to the election (for the 2018 Election, the last day to register or update your registration is Friday, October 12.)
 If you fail to update your voter registration by election day, you can still vote at your new polling location only if you have not moved out of the county of your existing registration.
-Because your move was unreported to the State Board of Elections, you may be asked to vote a provisional ballot.
+Because your move was unreported to the State Board of Elections, you may be asked to vote using a provisional ballot.

 If you move fewer than 30 days before the election, you can still vote at your prior polling place, even if you moved outside the county.